Nozbe/NoOffice.org/_book/pyramid.md

 Sometimes just talking is faster, when you want to explain the nuance or demo someone something.
 Instead of writing a long comment with lots of explanations, let's just show off the work and discuss it in real time.
 This is our level 4 of team communication.

-At Nozbe when we're working on a new feature for our product we work in groups of three: one designer and two programmers.
+At Nozbe, when we're working on a new feature for our product we work in groups of three: one designer and two programmers.
 We set the specs in tasks and discuss our progress there, but every now and then, to really get how everything is going, the designer jumps on a short video call with the lead programmer, who simply shares their screen and demos the feature in real time.
 This way the designer can see how things are progressing and give some real-time feedback right then, or write up some additional feedback after the call.

 Because we respect each other's time, we first jump on a chat, and schedule this call.
 We avoid interrupting each other by just calling them out of the blue.
 We first ask when is the best time to talk.
 We want to give the other person time to finish off what they were working on.

-We also make sure to mention in the chat what we want to talk about.
+We also make sure to mention in the chat what we want to talk about and how much time we'd need.
 Like *"Do you have 10-15 minutes to talk to review the progress on this new Nozbe's 'task me' feature?"*.
-We say how much time we'd need and what we want to talk about.

 Once the call happens, we try to keep it short.
 We make sure we discuss the issue at hand and that's it.
 After the call we usually update the comments of the tasks discussed by confirming what we agreed on in a written form.
 Again, it's all about writing stuff down so that people who didn't participate in our one-on-one can follow what just happened.
 And then we get back to focused work.